shlomiassaf/nform/apps/nform-demo-app/content/guide/basics/form-layout/index.md

 The layout is declared by templates, we use templates to define a container that renders a control but when, where and in what order are they rendered?

-**nGrid** controls the rendering of components and it does that in the order defined in the metadata.
+**nForm** controls the rendering of components and it does that in the order defined in the metadata.
 If order is not explicitly defined, the default order is the order of the properties defined on the class (top to bottom).

 To define the order, use the `ordinal` property provided in `FormPropMetadataArgs`.